MAVBench/Docker/README.md

 + JetPack (Nvidia SDK): 3.2 (We have only tested our setup with 3.2 but we suspect, it'll work with higher versions as well)

 **For lazy but happy**
-1. Install Docker on TX2 by following the instructions bellow:
+1. Install Docker on TX2 by following the instructions bellow.
 https://github.com/Technica-Corporation/Tegra-Docker

-2. Install docker-compose
+2. Install docker-compose.
 ```bash
 sudo pip install docker-compose;
 ```
-3. In case you encoutner docker permission issue:
+3. In case you encoutner docker permission issue.
 ```bash
 sudo usermod -a -G docker $USER;
 ```
-**cloning the repo**

 4. clone our repo
 ```bash
 git clone git@github.com:MAVBench/Docker.git mavbench_docker_repo;